How to make a program portable the hacker way (the hardest way/the fun way)

 This is definitely the right place!

-In this small function some things are appening:
+In this small function some things are happening:

 CALL DWORD PTR DS:[<&SHELL32.SHGetFolderPathA>]

-After a fast google search we can find the meaning of this CALL:
+After a quick Google search we can find the meaning of this CALL:

 Gets the path of a folder identified by a CSIDL value.